Scifabric/pybossa/doc/api.rst

 * **project**: Info about the project.

-The project and owner fields will have more information if the onwer of the project does the request, providing its private information like api_key, password keys, etc. Otherwise it will be removed and only show public info.
+The project and owner fields will have more information if the owner of the project does the request, providing its private information like api_key, password keys, etc. Otherwise it will be removed and only show public info.

 **Example public output**